EAMarcar/VoteSway/index.md

 ![plot of chunk tree](assets/fig/tree-1.png)

+The above chart shows the distribution of the total survey sample across the various communication methods.

 It is not surprising that this distribution varies by characteristics.
 VoteSway lets you find the most effective way to communicate given the personal profile of an individual.

 ---